kyren/piccolo/COMPATIBILITY.md

 "Unimplemented" means there is no implementation (when used, `nil` is found) _or_ that calling the implementation with the corresponding arguments will error where in PUC-Lua it does not.

-"Will Not Implement" is for functions that will not be implemented due to a fundamental difference between Piccolo and PUC-Lua.
+"Will Not Implement" is for functions that will not be implemented due to a fundamental difference between piccolo and PUC-Lua.

-"Low Importance" is for things that, while technically implementable, will likely not be implemented due to differences between Piccolo and PUC-Lua.
+"Low Importance" is for things that, while technically implementable, will likely not be implemented due to differences between piccolo and PUC-Lua.

 **NOTE**: `(a[, b, c])` corresponds to the Lua docs' `(a[, b[, c]])` usage.